OkayHughes/open-lab-notebook/src/posts/misc/creating-lab-notebook.md

 ## Installing navigation
 In order to have some heirarchical navigation, I installed the `eleventy-navigation` plugin.
 This allows me to have heirarchical categories and to have it autogenerate some navigation for me.
-Follow the instructions [here](https://www.11ty.dev/docs/plugins/navigation/) to get started.
+Follow the instructions [here](https://www.11ty.dev/docs/plugins/navigation/) to get started (this is somewhat advanced).

 ## Installing `$$\LaTeX$$` support:
 Currently on the site, I can do e.g. `$$$\frac{\mathrm{d}}{\mathrm{d}t}\int_0^t f(x) \, \mathrm{d}x $$$` using KaTeX.